ihavethatonvinyl/blog/content/conversations/in-conversation-owen-brazas-and-author-marc-masters.md

 **Owen**: Honestly, that's one of my favorite reunions.
 Like, their new stuff is so good.

 **Marc Masters**: Oh, I think it's awesome.
 I like all of it, but the first couple, when Lou comes back and they are just as good as their early stuff, I think.
-I mean, Jay's such an incredible songwriter, he's just got songs pouring out of him all the time, you know?
+I mean, J.'s such an incredible songwriter, he's just got songs pouring out of him all the time, you know?

 **Marc Masters**: So, do you have a decent amount of cassettes?